She used Warren Buffett’s membership card at the U.S. OPEN Winged Foot 2006 to schmooze around. HER COMPANY DOES NOT INSURE WEATHER RELATED INCIDENTS.

 The West Branch of Brandywine Creek has not had a serous flood since August 9, 1942.

 Before he left Coatesville, City Manager Jean Krack told me that there were filings for 80 new subdivisions in the watershed of the West Branch Brandywine Creek north of Coatesville.
-The crash of 200collapsed the housing market.
+The crash of 2007 collapsed the housing market.
 New subdivisions in the West Branch Brandwine will cause the Brandywine Creek in Coatesville to flood again.

 The housing market has rebounded.